Sweet Potato & Marshmallow Swirl Cheesecake

 - 4 teaspoons all-purpose flour

 - 1 teaspoon vanilla extract

 - Preheat oven to 350°.
 Place sweet potatoes on a greased baking sheet, cut side down.
-Bake 25-30 minutes or until tender.
+Bake until tender, 25-30 minutes.
 Cool slightly.
 Remove peel; place potatoes in a food processor.
 Cover and process until smooth.
 (There should be about 2 cups.)